account-tech/docs/move-framework/concepts/dependencies.md

 ### Extensions

-In this struct, there is an `unverified_allowed` flag.
-This is because, by default, an Account can only add verified packages as dependencies.
-The account.tech team curates a collection of these in the `Extensions` shared object.
+This struct includes an `unverified_allowed` flag.
+By default, an Account can only add verified packages as dependencies.
+The account.tech team curates a collection of these verified packages in the `Extensions` shared object.

 ```rust
 /// A list of verified and whitelisted packages